wuiler/javafx-images/README.md

 # JavaFX-Wallpaper
 ## Intro

-I create this example because in all these times i see too many wallpaper with code inside, that seem to be in Java but they are not.
+I created this example because on all these occasions i saw too many wallpaper with code inside, that seem to be in Java but they are not.
 So, this is a litte JavaFX app where the code can "convert" into the Wallpaper and it is.
 The theme IDE used it is [Dracula Theme](https://draculatheme.com/) <- Great site, for the wallpaper code.